akimwong/3_Cloud/Journey/10101/Readme.md

 2º Using the "console interface" (again) create your personal account (to `avoid the use in the future the use of the ROOT account`), assign the policy of `System Administrator`, [generate your Access Key/Secret Access Key (in spanish)](https://www.youtube.com/watch?v=_zMCdUndHy0&t=239s) and set up in your local computer to communicate with AWS in a programatic way, and CLOSE the ROOT account and storage the access information in a safe place <br/>
 3º [Access to boto3 official documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) that contains all the syntaxis, commands, tools and options that can be use to interact with AWS <br/>

-## WHY TO USE CLI OR SDK INSTEAD CONSOLE?
+## WHY TO USE CLI/SDK INSTEAD CONSOLE?

 Through the console, you can manage your AWS resources visually and in a way that is easy to digest.
 This is great for getting started and building your knowledge of the services.
 It's also useful for building out test environments or viewing AWS bills, viewing monitoring and working with other non technical resources.
 The AWS Management Console is most likely the first place you will go when you are learning about AWS.